CSE437s/semester-project-group-16/README.md

 Jan 2024 - April 2024

-Ride Along is a carpooling app designed to make ridesharing more affordable for college students.
+Ride Along is a carpooling app designed to be a ride sharing alternative to Uber/Lyft/etc.

 Technologies Used: React Native & Expo, jest, Node.js, Mysql, AWS EC2.